Home > Phobia

 Phobia Treatment

-Effective treatment for Phobia varies according to the type and extent of Phobia.
+Effective treatment for phobia varies according to the type and extent of phobia.
 Therapies, especially cognitive behavioural therapy, and systematic desensitisation also helps.
-Usually such behaviour therapies are effective for simple Phobias.
-Even anti-depressant drugs and other medication, such as sedatives can also help relief from Phobias and their symptoms.
+Usually such behaviour therapies are effective for simple phobias.
+Even anti-depressant drugs and other medication, such as sedatives can also help relief from phobias and their symptoms.

 A certain degree of fear or anxiety is either inbuilt in us or is acquired after some unpleasant experience in our lives.
-However, when this fear becomes irrational and out of control, impairing our normal day-to-day activities, it is time to identify the cause of developing Phobia and resort to proper measures to control it.
+However, when this fear becomes irrational and out of control, impairing our normal day-to-day activities, it is time to identify the cause of developing phobia and resort to proper measures to control it.

 Quotes from the team at Phobias: